frankligy/SNAF/README.md

 Simply put, user needs to supply ``a folder with bam files``, and the ``HLA type`` assciated with each patient (using your favorite HLA typing tool).
 And it will generate predicted immunogenic MHC-bound peptides and altered surface protein.
 Moreover, there's a myriad of convenient function that enables users to conduct survival analysis, association analysis and publication-quality visualiztion.
 Check our tutorials for more detail.

+# RNA-SPRINT to infer splicing factor activity from RNA-Seq

+Please go into the [RNA-SPRINT folder](https://github.com/frankligy/SNAF/tree/main/RNA-SPRINT) to see instructions on how to run the program.

+# BayesTS to infer tumor specificity for any features (gene, protein, splicing junction, etc)

+Please go to [BayesTS repository](https://github.com/frankligy/BayesTS) to see instructions on how to run the program.

 # Citation